Trump says he doesn’t control far-right agitator Laura Loomer, calls her a ‘free spirit’ | KRDO

 Two days before Tuesday’s presidential debate, Loomer said that if Vice President Kamala Harris, who is half Indian, wins in the 2024 election, “the White House will smell like curry & White House speeches will be facilitated via a call center.”

-In response to questions about Loomer’s racist and conspiratorial comments, Trump said that he had just heard about it for the first time, and that Loomer was a person with “strong opinions.”
+In response to questions about Loomer’s racist and conspiratorial comments, Trump said earlier Friday that he had just heard about it for the first time, and that Loomer was a person with “strong opinions.”

 “She’s a strong person.
 She’s got strong opinions, and I don’t know what she said, but that’s not up to me.
 She’s a supporter,” Trump said.